• Skip to primary navigation

 • 4 oz cream cheese, softened (half of an 8 oz block)

-• 8 oz white candy coating wafers (or chopped white chocolate)
+• 8 oz white candy coating wafers (or white chocolate chips)

 • Green sanding sugar or sprinkles